 2) What did you learn about yourself?

-In my experience as a pastor for nearly 20 years, I’ve observed, one of the enemy’s most successful attacks against a man is to convince him to live in an identity that is not his own.
+In my experience as a pastor for nearly 20 years, I’ve observed, one of the enemy’s most successful attacks is to convince us to live in an identity that is not our own.
 He did this to Jesus, too.
 Remember when Jesus was baptized, God the Father declared “This is my beloved Son in whom I’m pleased.”
 Then, immediately the enemy began to question that identity– “If you really are the Son of God…..”.
-At the heart of this question is the need for a man to understand more and more of who God says he is and to stop believing the lies the enemy is feeding him about himself.
+At the heart of this question is the need for a person to understand more and more of who God says he is and to stop believing the lies the enemy is feeding him about himself.

 3) What did you learn about others?